ibm-cloud-docs/assistant-data/install-130.md

 ### Can't create a session using the API
 {: #install-130-v2-api}

-- **Problem**: You get a 500 response and see an error, such as `"You can't write against a read only slave."` when trying to use the v2 API to create a session.
+- **Problem**: You get a 500 response and see an error, such as `"You can't write against a read only worker."` when trying to use the v2 API to create a session.
 - **Cause**: Redis sometimes applies the wrong roles to resources.
 - **Solution**: Restart the Redis pods.
 Make a note of the replica numbers for Redis server and Redis sentinel first.
 Scale the Redis server and Redis sentinel replicas down to 0 and then scale them back to their original numbers.
 For details, see [To scale the number of replicas](/docs/assistant-data?topic=assistant-data-manage-130#manage-130-scale).